IngmarEckhardt/simple_date_time/README.md

-# C Time Library
+# Simple Time Library for Microprocessors

-This is a simple C library providing time-related functions and structures for handling calendar time and processor time.
-It is meant for Microcontroller like arduino.
+This is a simple C library that provides time-related functions and structures for handling calendar time and processor time.
+It is designed for microcontrollers, such as Arduino.

 ## Overview